Scorpion197/todo-list-API/README.md

 ## Scaling the API

-I provided a `stack.yml` file to deploy the application in docker swarm and setup number of replications and a set of other configs
+I provided a `stack.yml` file to deploy the application in docker swarm mode and setup number of replications and a set of other configs.